 Click ‘Create Project’ in the top right corner of your screen.
 In the pop-up window, be sure to select ‘Open Ends’—it will appear greyed out, indicating it’s selected.

-After creating a new project in the Open Ends tool space, upload up to 10,000 open end responses in .xlsx format.
-For formatting guidelines please see this article.
+After creating a new Open Ends project:- Upload up to 10,000 open-end responses in .xlsx format.

 Generate the Codebook